SES-English-Drama/2022Winter_The-Million-Pound-Note/Playwright/Coordination/[FORMATTED]script-coarse_ver10.md

 D.F. <font color=grey>*(pounding bank notes onto the counter)*</font> 490, 495, 500 pounds.

-L.bum: Thank you, your grace.
+M.bum: Thank you, your grace.

 D.F.
 Not at all. <font color=grey>*(with a sharp change in tone)*</font> Now what I require is a definitive explanation of this yankee american's occupying my suite for such a long time while I've been dishonorably catered for in the small cabin downstairs!

-L.bum: Well, we could accommodate you in the Marborough Suite, which is equally luxurious and enjoyable.
+M.bum: Well, we could accommodate you in the Marborough Suite, which is equally luxurious and enjoyable.

 D.F.
 No, I want my old suite back.
 It's a question of principle.

-L.bum: He's a public figure, your grace, of considerable standing.
+M.bum: He's a public figure, your grace, of considerable standing.

 D.F.
 Stuff and nonsense! <font color=grey>*(irritated, angrily leaves the counter without even picking up the bank notes)*</font>